zhanglianlei/PutuoKV/README.md

-# minikv
+# PutuoKV
-This is a open source mini key-value(KV) store engine.
+This is a open source key-value(KV) store engine.
+It is named as PutuoKV.